 You have to be able to trust your partner completely, and their role in making you feel safe, secure and valued goes a long way in meeting that expectation.
 On the flip side, expecting a partner to trust you is also natural and reasonable.
 While you have to do your part to come across as trustworthy, your partner must also shed suspicion, insecurity and jealousy to cultivate mutual trust.

 What to expect: You would work on building mutual trust in a relationship.
 You wouldn’t be unnecessarily insecure or suspicious.

 When one person is hurting or going through a bad phase, the other assumes the role of their panacea.
 That’s what compassion in relationships is all about.
-You have every right to expect your partner to that safe place you can turn to when in need of comforting.
+You have every right to expect your partner to be that safe place you can turn to when in need of comfort.

 What to expect: They would cheer you up when you are down, make you a cup of hot coffee if you had a bad day.

 What not to expect: Here again, expecting a partner to read your mind about a difficult situation and come to your rescue or feel exactly what you’re feeling is unrealistic and unjust.

 5. Being treated with respect

 If you ever find yourself doing a relationship expectations vs reality check, make sure respect always falls in the category of rightful expectations.
 A relationship where you’re treated like a doormat or feel invisible, dwarfed and humiliated is simply not worth your time and energy.

 Respect for each other is the hallmark of a healthy relationship.
 It translates into the ability to value the other person’s perspective, even when you don’t agree with it.
 When there is mutual respect, partners find a way to handle even the most complex differences and arguments empathetically, without making each other feel small.
 Always remember respect is a two-way street.